Council of the Indies: 17th century

+18th century

 With the ascension of the Bourbon dynasty at the start of the eighteenth century, a series of administrative changes, known as the Bourbon reforms, were introduced.
 In 1714 Philip V created a Secretariat of the Navy and the Indies (Secretaría de Marina e Indias) with a single Minister of the Indies, which superseded the administrative functions of the Council, although the Council continued to function in a secondary role until the nineteenth century.
 Fifty years later Charles III set up a separate Secretary of State for the Indies (Secretarío del Estado del Despacho Universal de Indias).
 In the late eighteenth century, the Council became powerful and prestigious again, with a great number of well qualified councillors with experience in the Indies.

+19th century

-In 1808 Napoleon invaded Spain placed his brother, Joseph Napoleon on the throne.
-The Cortes of Cádiz, the body Spaniards considered the legitimate government in Spain and its overseas territories in the absence of their Bourbon monarch, abolished the Council in 1812.
-It was restored in 1814 upon Ferdinand VII's restoration, and the autocratic monarch appointed a great number of Councillors with American experience.
+In 1808 Napoleon invaded Spain and placed his brother, Joseph Bonaparte on the throne.
+The Cortes of Cádiz, the body many Spaniards considered the legitimate government in Spain and its overseas territories in the absence of their Bourbon monarch, abolished the Council in 1812.
+It was restored in 1814 upon Ferdinand VII's restoration, and the autocratic monarch appointed a great number of councillors with American experience.
 The Council was finally abolished in 1834, a year after Ferdinand VII's death and after most of Spain's empire in the Americas declared independence.

+General Archive of the Indies

-The archives of the Council, the Archivo General de Indias one of the major centers of documentation for Spanish, Spanish American, and European history, are housed in Seville.
+The archives of the Council, the General Archive of the Indies (Archivo General de Indias) one of the major centers of documentation for Spanish, Spanish American, and European history, are housed in Seville.